Digital agility and incremental gains – the future of optimisation

 His theory was based around the idea that if you could make small tweaks to part of your workflow and strategy, they would all add up to a far greater success.
 In digital marketing the same can be true.

-Here at Mando we are pushing the narrative of engineering change and looking at how businesses can adapt their strategy and way of working to ensure continuous optimisation leads to consistent success.
+Here at Mando Group we are pushing the narrative of engineering change and looking at how businesses can adapt their strategy and way of working to ensure continuous optimisation leads to consistent success.

 A term that is increasingly becoming a ‘buzz word’ in the industry is – agile.
 Brands and businesses are switching from rigid structures to headless solutions, whereby optimisation, and the ability to spot changes ahead of the curve and competitors can lead to big gains.